Dyretna/ToDoAlchemy/README.md

-# Flaskr – Extended Version
+# ToDoAlchemy

-This project is based on the official [Flask tutorial](https://flask.palletsprojects.com/en/latest/tutorial/), with extended testing and code structure improvements.
-The goal is to provide a clean, reliable starting point for future Flask-based applications.
+This project is based on the official [Flask tutorial](https://flask.palletsprojects.com/en/latest/tutorial/), but has been refactored to use SQLAlchemy and reworked into a simple ToDo application.
+The authentication system and blueprint structure remain, but all database access is now handled via SQLAlchemy models.
+The tests have not yet been refactored for SQLAlchemy—this will be addressed in a future version.

 ## Features

-- 100% test coverage with `pytest` and `coverage`
+- ToDo list management (create, view, update, delete tasks)
 - Full authentication system (register, login, logout)
-- Blueprint-based structure
+- Modular blueprint-based structure
-- SQLite database integration with schema versioning
+- Database integration via SQLAlchemy ORM
 - HTML templates using Jinja2
 - Easy to extend with new routes, models, or APIs

 ## Purpose

-This repository serves as a minimal Flask project template with a complete testing setup.
-It's intended as a base for experimenting with new features or quickly spinning up production-ready prototypes.
+This repository serves as a modern Flask project template with SQLAlchemy and a basic ToDo app as an example.
+It's intended as a starting point for your own projects or prototypes.

 ## Technologies

 - Python 3.x
 - Flask
+- SQLAlchemy
 - Jinja2
 - SQLite
-- `pytest`
+- `pytest` (tests not yet refactored for SQLAlchemy)
 - `coverage`

 ## Getting Started